malishav/OSCOAP/draft-selander-ace-object-security.md

 # The Security Context # {#sec-context-section}

 OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
-In this section we define the security context, and also specify how to establish a security context in client and server based on common keying material and a key derivation function (KDF).
+In this section we define the security context, and also specify how to establish a security context in client and server based on common shared secret material and a key derivation function (KDF).

-The EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} enables the establishment of forward secret keying material, and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.
+The EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} enables the establishment of secret material with the property of forward secrecy, and negotiation of KDF and AEAD, it thus provides all necessary pre-requisite steps for using OSCOAP as defined here.

 ## Security Context Definition ## {#sec-context-def-section}